sustainsw/sustainsw.github.io/README.md

  - Only author, title, and thumbnail needs configuration.
  - It's recommended to resize/crop the thumbnail image to 640x640 pixels.
  - `excerpt_separator` allows showing a part of the news content (excerpt) in the news card.
 Use `<!--more-->` to separate out the excerpt (the text before it will be excerpt).
- - It's easier to copy the code in previous news and edit based on it.
+ - It's easier to copy the code in previous news file and edit based on it.

-## add projects
+## Add projects
-Similar to adding news, create a new file in folder `projects/_posts` with name format `yyyy-mm-dd-<name>.md` eg `2023-10-08-aneurysm-clip.md`.
+Similar to adding news, create a new file in folder `projects/_posts` with name format `yyyy-mm-dd-<name>.md` eg `2023-10-08-stroke.md`.
 The date can be used to arrange the order of the project cards in the Projects page, it doesn't matter which exactly date chosen.

 The file should contain the following header:
 ```